Back to Blog

 Enphase IQ Battery

 Capacity: 3.36 kWh per unit (stackable).
 LFP chemistry.
-Unique microinverter architecture means each battery unit is independent.
-Excellent for systems that prioritise redundancy and granular control.
+Unique microinverter architecture means each battery unit is independent — excellent redundancy.
+15-year warranty.
+Installed price: SGD 7,000–9,000 per unit.

-For a complete pricing breakdown, see our home battery storage cost guide.
+For a complete pricing breakdown across all brands, see our home battery storage cost guide.

 EV Charging: Turning Sunlight Into Kilometres